-The Rose of Sharon belongs to the plant species Hibiscus syriacus and is a medium-size, tree-like shrub that typically grows 9 to 12 feet tall and 6 to 10 feet wide.
-Rose of Sharon shrubs are beloved for their large, showy flowers that bloom during late summer in a variety of colors and double or single blossoms.
+The Rose of Sharon belongs to the plant species Hibiscus syriacus and is a medium-size, tree-like flowering shrub that typically grows 9 to 12 feet tall and 6 to 10 feet wide.
+Rose of Sharon shrubs are beloved for their large, showy flowers that bloom during late summer in a variety of colors with double or single blossoms.
 The Rose of Sharon is susceptible to several different diseases, including fungal and bacterial leaf spots, gray mold, root and crown rots, and hibiscus chlorotic ringspot virus.
 Diagnose the disease before attempting treatment.

 Diagnose the Disease

 Step 1: Look for Fungal Leaf Spot

 Diagnose fungal leaf spots by looking for small to prominent dots or raised spots on the Rose of Sharon's leaves.
 The leaves might have yellowish or brownish spots on the surface, and the leaves may fall off.